Sophie Hannah: Publications

+Hannah is better known for her psychological crime novels which have been Top Ten Sunday Times bestsellers and sold millions of copies worldwide.
+Her first novel, Little Face, was published in 2006, and her latest contemporary crime novel, The Couple at the Table, was published in 2022.

-In addition to works entirely of her own devising, Hannah has written a series of novels based on Agatha Christie's Hercule Poirot.
+Hannah has written a series of five novels based on Agatha Christie's Hercule Poirot.
 Hannah has referred to such works as "continuation novels," a subgenre of the crime novel.
-She has elaborated on the subgenre while reviewing examples by Ngaio Marsh/Stella Duffy and Dorothy L. Sayers/Jill Paton Walsh.
+Her latest in this series, Hercule Poirot's Silent Night, was an Amazon UK No. 1 bestseller.

+Hannah's murder mystery musical The Mystery of Mr. E (co-written with composer Annette Armitage) was adapted into a feature film in 2023 and released on Amazon Prime.

 Hannah has translated three children's picture books from Swedish as well as writing a work of social psychology entitled How to Hold a Grudge: from resentment to contentment: the power of grudges to transform your life.
+In 2023, Hannah released a self-help book titled The Double Best Method.